-The ill health is a sign of not being at ease – also known as dis-ease and is the consequence of rejecting a part of you and living in the fears of an unknown future because the present was not enough.
-With anxiety your thoughts whirl away about the uncertain tomorrow meaning are not present in the “now” and as a consequence nearly everything around you is taken for granted and cannot be sufficiently appreciated - the eighth “A”.
+Ill health is a sign of not being in balance, or at ease – also known as dis-ease and is the consequence of rejecting a part of you and living in the fears of an unknown future because the present was not good enough.
+With anxiety your thoughts whirl away about the uncertainties of tomorrow meaning are not present in the “now” and as a consequence nearly everything around you is taken for granted and cannot be sufficiently appreciated - the eighth “A”.
 Simply you are just not “here”.

 Self examination: Look into the beliefs that you are holding onto, and list them.
 Feel the comfort you have with them.
 Ask yourself; where is the source of this belief?
 Who, how, when……..

 Now to prove that some of your beliefs are pretty much a construction of your own creativity and that they hold you back; imagine the opposite belief and create a new story about this opposite belief.
 Visualise it and then feel it.

 Can you feel anything in your body?
 What are thinking?

 Use the breathwork to connect to what is going on and feel any resistance.
 It is a bit of a no brainer because resistance is always present between opposite beliefs, be aware of it; it is the “gap” in thought that you are investigating that often manifests itself somewhere in the body.

 The “gap” is the story that is holding on to your old belief and as you know, a belief is just a story.
 Why are you holding on to it?
 Why do you think it is serving you?
 Who would you be without that story and that belief?

 “What experience do I have that show that this belief is not completely true all the time?”